 - When your registration runs out Royal Mail will not send you a new opt-out form.
 You have to remind yourself to re-register in time.
 Or, you may want to re-register once a year.

-important information issued by local and central Government departments”.
-This warning causes a lot of confusion and explains why about half the people who request an opt-out form don't return it (see Warnings… or 'scare tactics'? below).
+important information issued by local and central Government departments.
+This warning causes a lot of confusion and might explain why about half the people who request an opt-out form don't return it (see Warnings… or 'scare tactics'? below).

 The official reason for the existence of the Door-to-Door Opt-Out is that Royal Mail wants to ensure that people make an 'informed decision' about stopping unaddressed, unsolicited leaflets.
 As far as I'm aware Royal Mail is the only postal service in the world to have such a noble policy; in other countries you can simply stop unsolicited, unaddressed mail items by placing a 'No Junk Mail' sign on your door.
 Royal Mail, however, instructs postmen to ignore 'No Junk Mail' signs.

 The Door-to-Door Opt-Out stops mail items that don't include a postal address.
-It will therefore not necessarily stop mail with a generic addressee, such as 'To the Occupier' or 'To the Pizza Lover'.
+It will therefore not necessarily stop mail with a generic addressee, such as 'To the Occupier' and 'To the Pizza Lover'.

 To illustrate the point, items addressed to a generic addressee but without an address will be prevented by the Door-to-Door Opt-Out: